rafammpp/plausible-hosting/README.md

 Copy the generated key, we need it in the next step.

 Create plausible-conf.env at the root of this project, add this vars and set your actual values after the equal sig, no quotes or spaces.
-Paste the generated key from the previous step at `SECRECT_KEY_BASE` Check this if you have any doubts https://plausible.io/docs/self-hosting-configuration about any specific configuration.
+Paste the generated key from the previous step at `SECRET_KEY_BASE` Check this if you have any doubts https://plausible.io/docs/self-hosting-configuration about any specific configuration.
 For the geolocalization db follow this link and create a license key https://www.maxmind.com/en/accounts/current/license-key, then paste at `MAXMIND_LICENSE_KEY`.
 ```
 BASE_URL=